Nabil-MEDIOUNI/chemondis-fd-coding-challenge/README.md

 - Image sizes must be web friendly (max 300kb unless rendered in a special vision mode)
 - Don't use `eslint-disable` nor change config files for linting and formatting (except for rare agreed exceptions)
 - Code must be pushed whenever possible, at least once every worked days
-- Make sure code is tested both in dev and build mode before submitting to CI/CD `npm run serve`
+- Make sure code is tested both in dev and build mode before submitting to CI/CD `yarn run serve`
 - Make sure metadata is nice and sweet (favicon, SEO titles/desc, path names...etc.)
 - Path names must be SEO friendly, sluggified localized when needed
 - A website is considered incomplete as long as it's not W3C compliant (or almost compliant).
 Use the W3C validator.